 Dr. Larry Price has been Research Director for Electromedical Products International, Inc. since 2007.
 He has worked on several Alpha-Stim® studies and surveys in both the civilian and military sectors.
 He earned his PhD from Georgia State University in 1997 with concentrations in research, measurement, statistics and higher education.
 Prior to coming to Texas State University-San Marcos where he is currently a Professor of Psychometrics and Statistics and the Director of the Initiative for Interdisciplinary Research Design & Analysis (IIRDA), he served as a Psychometrician and Statistician for the Emory University School Medicine Department of Psychiatry & Behavioral Sciences from 1996 to 1999.
 Between 1999 and 2001, Dr. Price was employed at The Psychological Corporation in San Antonio, Texas as a Psychometrician II.
 Dr. Price continues to serve as a consultant for The Psychological Corporation, The University of Texas Health Science Center – San Antonio’s Functional MRI Research Imaging Center, and METRICA, Inc./United States Air Force.

-Michael Fegley has 15 years of experience in the medical device industry as a proven sales leader.
+Michael Fegley joined Electromedical Products International, Inc. in 2013 and has 20 years of experience in the medical device industry as a proven sales leader.
 His management experience comes mostly from the orthopedic and spine industry.
 He has worked at several respected implant manufacturers and distributors including Biomet Texas, Stryker, and Sonoma Orthopedics.
-Prior to joining Electromedical Products International, Inc. Mr. Fegley served as Area Business Director for Renovis Surgical and, prior to that, was the Regional Trauma Business Manager for Sonoma Orthopedics.
+Prior to joining EPI.
+Mr. Fegley served as Area Business Director for Renovis Surgical and, prior to that, was the Regional Trauma Business Manager for Sonoma Orthopedics.
 In both of those positions he established multiple distribution networks and managed Sales Representatives, Distributors, Clinical Associates, and Product Specialists.
 His team was responsible for several million dollars in increased sales in a short time span.

-Operations and Government Services Director
+Government Services Director

 Prior to her time with EPI, Mrs. Trammell worked with the Palo Pinto County Sheriff’s Department and Cross Timbers Narcotics Task Force for 12 years.
-She enjoys spending time with her husband Jimmy, her 3 daughters and her 3 grandchildren.
+She enjoys spending time with her husband Jimmy, her 3 daughters and her 4 grandchildren.